 Although Skylar Ronkin took up the sport of pole vaulting her sophomore year, she has vaulted her way from junior kindergarten to senior year having experienced successes of all sorts at NSU University School.
-Ronkin's commitment to the NSU value of academic excellence is evident in the numerous awards and distinctions she has earned such as being named a National Merit Semifinalist, National AP Scholar, and earning a nearly perfect SAT score.
+Ronkin's commitment to the NSU value of academic excellence is evident in the numerous awards and distinctions she has earned such as being named a National Merit Finalist and Scholarship Winner, National AP Scholar, earning a nearly perfect SAT score, and being named the Valedictorian for the Class of 2019.
 Furthermore, she has completed 13 AP courses in various subject areas and is currently enrolled in seven AP and Advanced Topics courses.
 Her perseverance, diligence, and focus motivate her to take on challenges and become involved in the abundant extracurricular opportunities available at USchool.
 "When I put my mind to something and work hard, I have been able to accomplish the goals I set for myself," Ronkin said.

 Ronkin developed a passion for math and science in Middle School, and since then, she has taken the most rigorous STEM-related courses we offer at USchool, including several post-AP courses she is taking this year, such as differential equations and multivariable calculus.
 Ronkin currently serves as the president of Mu Alpha Theta and has previously served as its treasurer.
 Additionally, she has competed and placed in multiple math team competitions, serves as a Math Fellow, and has been inducted into the National Science Honor Society.
 In 2017, she was selected to attend the University of Pennsylvania's Summer Engineering Academy, an intensive, three-week program for high school students that combines theory with hands-on practical experience in cutting-edge technologies.
 At the Ivy League university, Ronkin earned college credit, lived on campus, and worked alongside faculty members and fellow scholars from around the world.
 Here, she was faced with the challenge of coding and navigated the unfamiliar territory with persistence and assistance.
 "I learned that it's OK to ask for help if you need it," Ronkin said.
 "A challenge is always good, and at the end of the program, I was able to code by myself."